Skip to content

 wildlife conservation

-Symptoms of MBD in Hedgehogs:
+MBD causes the following symptoms in Hedgehogs:

 • Disruption in calcium metabolism

-• Weakening of the bones
+• Weakening of bones

 • Joint abnormalities